-We have a bridge loan facility with Pegaso Telecomunicaciones, S.A. de C.V.
-(Pegaso), a CDMA wireless operating company in Mexico.
-The facility was payable in full on October 31, 2001, or August 29, 2002 if certain milestones were met, including the completion of a strategic sale or merger of Pegaso with a third party.
-At March 31, 2002, \$413 million was outstanding under the bridge facility, net of deferred interest and unearned fees.
-We also have an equipment loan facility with Pegaso.
-At March 31, 2002, \$264 million was outstanding under the equipment loan facility, net of deferred interest and unearned fees.
-Pegaso did not complete a strategic sale or merger by October 31, 2001, so Pegaso failed to meet covenants in both the amended bridge facility and the equipment loan facility.
-Pegaso also ceased making scheduled payments on the equipment loan.
-We ceased accruing interest on these loans effective at the beginning of the fourth fiscal quarter of 2001.
+We have a bridge loan facility with Pegaso Comunicaciones y Sistemas S.A. de C.V., a wholly owned subsidiary of Pegaso Telecomunicaciones, S.A. de C.V., a CDMA wireless operating company in Mexico (collectively referred to as Pegaso).
+The facility was payable in full on October 31, 2001, is in default and is subject to a forbearance agreement.
+At June 30, 2002, \$413 million was outstanding under the bridge loan facility, net of deferred interest and unearned fees.
+We stopped recognizing interest on the bridge loan facility effective at the beginning of the fourth fiscal quarter of 2001.

+We also have provided equipment and related financing to Pegaso.
+At June 30, 2002, \$318 million of this financing was outstanding under the equipment loan facility, net of deferred interest and unearned fees, including \$54 million of such financing acquired from Ericsson during the third quarter of fiscal 2002.
+This financing is currently in default and subject to a forbearance agreement.
+Pegaso stopped making interest payments on loans outstanding under the equipment loan facility.
+We stopped recognizing interest on these loans effective at the beginning of the fourth fiscal quarter of 2001.